EFT Tapping (Emotional Freedom Techniques) – How To Use It As A Self-Help Tool

 Additional Tips:

-Emotions might intensify but usually follow a wave pattern—building, peaking, and then subsiding.
+• Emotions often intensify as you tap but usually follow a wave pattern—building, peaking, and then subsiding.
+If you feel overwhelmed, reach out for support.
+Be sure to take it gentle and slow.

-Establish a daily EFT Tapping routine, and don’t be discouraged if it feels odd at first—it will feel natural over time.
+• Establish a daily EFT Tapping routine, and don’t be discouraged if it feels odd at first

-Notice signs that your nervous system is calming, such as yawning, laughing, or even belching.
-You may also simply feel that the issue no longer bothers you.
+• Notice signs that your nervous system is calming, such as yawning, laughing, or even belching.
+If you notice yourself yawning at a specific point stay on the point a little longer.

 Conclusion